robpomeroy/BrightOS/docs/Testing.md

 some areas.
 A passing container scenario means role logic is healthy for the tested paths, but it is not a complete substitute for full VM/system testing.

+## Continuous Integration

+GitHub Actions runs the baseline validation path on pull requests.
+The current CI gate executes:

+- `yamllint`
+- `ansible-lint`
+- `shellcheck` for the tracked shell scripts
+- `molecule test --skip-lint -s default`
+- `molecule test --skip-lint -s almalinux`

+CI runs on Ubuntu-hosted GitHub runners and uses Docker for the Molecule scenarios.
+VM scenarios remain manual validation for cases where container behaviour is not sufficient.

 ## Prerequisites

 Be sure to copy `config.yml.example` to `config.yml` and update any necessary